by Kim Miller | May 3, 2016 | Uncategorized

 As consumers, we often buy into the fallacies of marketing messages that make us feel good by suggesting we are “so importantly busy people that we must eat out.”
 This type of seductive marketing makes me want to help people even more to learn how to cook for better health and weight loss.

-In my 30 Days To Lean programs, One of the first questions I get is, “How Much cooking will I have to do?”
+30 Days To Lean programs, One of the first questions I get is, “How Much cooking will I have to do?”
 I love this question because I like to be straight forward and tell it like it is.

 “Yes, there is cooking involved and no you will not be cooking all day long.”